Stellar-Cretaceus/Frostbearer-Wish-Dashboard/README.md

 </p>

 <p align="center">
-  Calculated by filtering each banner type, then sorting by Time and Rolls, and identifying when a 5-star or 4-star rank is obtained.
+  Calculated by filtering each banner type, then sorting by Time and Rolls, and identifying when a 5-star or 4-star rank is obtained, if there is no lastest 5-stars/4-stars we may count all rolls left as pity instead.
 </p>

 ### 3. Wish by Time